 From the hustle and bustle of Johannesburg to a private game reserve in the Northern Kruger National Park.

-Luxury train journeys on Rovos Rail, visiting Cape Town, Durban & Victoria Falls from ZAR 17 835 per person sharing
+Luxury train journeys on Rovos Rail, visiting Cape Town, Durban & Victoria Falls.

-Experience breath-taking settings, fine dining, family-style hospitality & a host of unexpected pleasures in this African adventure.
+Experience breath-taking settings, fine dining & family-style hospitality in this African adventure.

 This luxurious 10 day train journey through South Africa is a unique safari experience on board the Blue Train, a true ‘Palace on Wheels.